Analysis of the Anderson operator: Polymer measure and Anderson diffusion

 for all $0\leq t_1\leq \cdots\leq t_k\leq t$.
 Note that these quantities are independent of $u_0$.
 This non-negative measure has a finite mass equal to $\overline{p}_t(x,x)$.
 A standard argument using the symmetry of $p_t(x,y)$ as a function $(x,y)$ shows that the measure $\overline{P}$ is supported on (rooted) loops of H\"older regularity strictly less than $1/2$.
 The loop measure is defined as

-It follows from the result of Section {\it 6.1.2} that the factor $1/t$ in this integral accounts for the intrinsic lifetime of the loop -- so this non-negative measure is indeed a measure on unrooted loops.
+It follows from Proposition \ref{PropQuadraticVariationProcess} that the factor $1/t$ in this integral accounts for the intrinsic lifetime of the loop, the quadratic variation process -- so this non-negative measure is indeed a measure on unrooted loops.
 Note that it has an infinite mass that comes from the mass of small loops.
 Denote by $\bbE_{\mathscr{M}}$ the expectation operator associated with $\mathscr{M}$ and by $\zeta(\ell)$ the lifetime of a loop $\ell$.
 For such a loop we define a measure on $\mcS$ setting

 One has for any non-negative function $f$ on $\mcS$ and all $n\geq 1$

 and

 from an elementary series expansion and the preceding equality.
 We used here the same notation for the Green kernel $G$ of $H+c$ and its associated operator $(H+c)^{-1}$.
 Le Jan's proof \cite{LeJan} of identity \eqref{EqHatEll} applies verbatim here.
 The quantity that naturally appears in formula \eqref{EqHatEll} involves the Green function of the operator $u_0^{-1}e^{-t(H+c)}(u_0\cdot)$, that is the conjugate of $(H+c)^{-1}$ by the multiplication operator by $u_0$.
 The expression \eqref{EqHatEll} being cyclic in $(x_1,\dots,x_n)$ it turns out to be independent of $u_0$.